JetBrains/inspection-plugin/README.md

 In this example inspections will be taken from IDEA CE version 2017.3.
 Plugin works at least with IDEA CE versions 2017.1, 2017.2, 2017.2.x, 2017.3, 2017.3.x, 2018.1, 2018.1.x, 2018.2, 2018.2.x.
+IDEA CE 2018.3 and 2018.3.x is supported in plugins 0.3.0+ only.
 If you have multi-platform project, it's recommended to use IDEA CE 2018.2 or later.
-Kotlin plugin versions from 1.2.21 to 1.2.61 are supported directly (required version for your IDE is chosen and downloaded auromatically), otherwise you will have to specify download URL (see below, `plugins.kotlin.location`).
+Kotlin plugin versions from 1.2.21 to 1.2.71 are supported directly (required version for your IDE is chosen and downloaded auromatically), otherwise you will have to specify download URL (see below, `plugins.kotlin.location`).
+Kotlin plugin versions 1.3.0 to 1.3.11 are supported directly in plugins 0.3.0+ only.

+Plugins 0.2.2 and earlier support only so-called local inspections (most Kotlin inspections fall into this category).
+Global inspections (e.g. most Android Lint and part of Java inspections) are supported only in 0.3.0+.

 There are three ways to specify inspections for code analysis: